Two Weeks of Summer

 Saturday, May 4, 1996

 My mother looks about the small shop with a New Yorker’s skepticism, her expert eyes gazing at polyester dresses squeezed too tightly into shelves.
-She begins fanning through rows of gowns, some on sale, some not, which is odd because we always look for items marked off.
+She fans through rows of gowns, some on sale, some not, which is odd because we always look for items marked off.
 “No, no,” she says critically, pulling back another dress.
-She can always recognize quality in clothes.
+She can always recognize quality.
 “I want it to be gorgeous.
 Something fit for a princess.”

 “What about this?” asks the saleswoman, revealing an enormous, bright pink taffeta ball gown that Cinderella might have worn had she been on Percocet.

-I watch my mother and I know she is thinking this woman is judging her for her unsheddable Brooklyn accent and is not taking us seriously.
+I watch my mother and know she’s thinking this woman is judging her for her unsheddable Brooklyn accent and is not taking us seriously.
 My sister, Dena, and I are used to this.
 Ever since our father died, we’d become experts at how others view us.
-We hide our Puerto Rican heritage as best as we can, but one look at my mousy brown hair and olive skin always has people guessing, and judging.
+We hide our Puerto Rican heritage as best as we can, but one look at my mousy brown hair and olive skin always has people guessing and judging.
 Poor Mom.
 Between her accent and my looks, the people of Little Rock, Arkansas, are always second-guessing us.

 “You can’t be serious,” says my mother, not even bothering to touch the offending skirt.
 “This is her senior prom.
-Isn’t there anything in this whole shop that’s elegant?”
+Can’t you find something elegant?”